rochacbruno/python-project-template/README.md

 - 🛳️ Automatic release to [PyPI](https://pypi.org) using [twine](https://twine.readthedocs.io/en/latest/) and github actions.
 - 🎯 Entry points to execute your program using `python -m <project_name>` or `$ project_name` with basic CLI argument parsing.
 - 🔄 Continuous integration using [Github Actions](.github/workflows/) with jobs to lint, test and release your project on Linux, Mac and Windows environments.
-- 🖼️ An easy way to add a flask, fastapi, click or Typer application to your project with `make init`.

 > Curious about architectural decisions on this template? read [ABOUT_THIS_TEMPLATE.md](ABOUT_THIS_TEMPLATE.md)
 > If you want to contribute to this template please open an [issue](https://github.com/rochacbruno/python-project-template/issues) or fork and send a PULL REQUEST.